zhgzhg/Event-Engine-JADE/README.md

 Library providing implementation for event broker agents, behaviours and event serialisation utilities used for distribution and receiving events inside multi-agent environments based on JADE (Java Agent DEvelopment Framework).

-This project utilises [Event Engine](https://github.com/zhgzhg/Event-Engine "Event Engine") library - the core component used to represent events.
-Every other agent that's interested to use such events is also required to integrate the library (usually through Event-Engine-JADE) in order to be able to interpret the received event data.
+This project utilises the [Event Engine](https://github.com/zhgzhg/Event-Engine "Event Engine") library which is the core component used to represent events.
+Every other agent that is interested to use such events is also required to integrate it (usually via Event-Engine-JADE) in order to be able to interpret the received event data.

 The project is distributed under LGPLv3 or later license.